fabiotilor/hpc_esc_401_solutions/exercise_session_03/README.md

 Discussion:
 The parallelization via #pragma omp parallel for reduction(+ : sum) distributes the computation of the array across multiple threads, reducing the runtime almost proportionally to the number of threads.
 The slight deviation from perfect linear speedup at 8 threads is likely due to memory bandwidth limitations, cache contention, and OpenMP overhead.
 Further improvements could include optimizing memory access patterns (e.g., using structure-of-arrays instead of array-of-structures) or exploring vectorization with compiler flags like -O3 -march=native -ffast-math.

+# Exercise 3

+In some situations you can encounter what is called superlinear speedup.
+This is when a parallel program has a speedup greater than the number of processes.
+Commit: How can you explain such behaviour?